OmkarBansod02/TriageKit/README.md

 export GITHUB_TOKEN=ghp_your_token_here
 ```

-The Phase 1 CLI only reads public pull request data.
+The CLI only reads public pull request data.
 It does not comment, label, update, or otherwise write to GitHub.

 ## Usage